Report: Susanna Perry-Ettel

 Stunned, the interviewer interrupted the cleric.
 "Hold on!
 Let me clarify.
 Do we have six million converting from Islam to Christianity?"
 Al Qataani repeated his assertion.
 "Every year."
 The interview has since been removed from Al-Jazeerah’s website, but you can both view and read it in its entirety here.

 Thousands and thousands have turned to Christ in Bangladesh, India, Indonesia, Thailand, Malaysia, Singapore, Pakistan, Maldives, Egypt, Morocco, Libya, Tanzania, Cambodia, Somalia and many other Asian and African countries.
 Bibles for Mideast has about 150 gospel teams ministering in different Asian, African and Middle Eastern nations.
 Out of those, 20 are led by women, and many Muslim women convert because of these women evangelists.
-The Lord Jesus Himself guides them by the Holy Spirit.

 A vast number of Muslims who have turned to Christ in Saudi Arabia, Kuwait, Oman, Qatar, Bahrain, UAE, Jordan and Palestine now worship in underground house churches.
 We hear many miracles of healing, deliverance and even resurrections from the dead.